reevoo/reevoo.github.io/_posts/2015-09-22-how-we-chose-react.md

 ### Angular

 We knew we didn't like Angular from previous experience.
 Firstly, it took ages to learn - there are lots of unnecessarily confusing parts like the differences between service, factory, and provider or what @, &, and = mean in directives.
 We also didn't like its templates.
 Having a special templating language is more to learn, and even worse, it is hard to debug.
 When you cause an error in your template, you get a stack trace that doesn't include any of your code, making it hard to find the problem.
 And because it's not JavaScript, you can't put a debugger in to see what's going on.
-Finally, we found the testing very time consuming.
-There was a lot of error-prone boilerplate that we had to write in the ```beforeEach``` of every set of tests.
+Finally, we found the testing time consuming.
+There was a lot of error-prone boilerplate that we had to write in the `beforeEach` of every set of tests.
 Overall it felt like we had to warp our brains into Angular's world, rather than the framework helping us and then getting out of the way.

 ## Experiments